kirby-b/TelloDrones/README.md

 To install the dji tello library just run: **pip install djitellopy**

-To run you will need a UDP client of some kind.
-I am using packet sender
+To run you will need a computer that can connect to wifi.
+Ethernet only computers cannot connect to drones as far as Im aware.

 https://djitellopy.readthedocs.io/en/latest/tello/